aloshon/NativeWeather/README.md

 This app requests location permissions to get local weather forecast data and displays proper images.
 ### Before starting the app
-Run nvm install 16.13.0 to ensure running on a stable node environment
+Run nvm install 16.13.0 to ensure running on a stable node environment If using native weather backend, in WeatherWrapper.js:
+    update API_URL to "http://localhost:8081/weather"

 # Getting Started with Native Weather App